dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 ------

+## How to Break Through

+I see many of these qualities in}yself, though I fear it's too late.
+Becoming great and freeing yourself from the chains of a "normal" life is quite rare.
+You'll find that it often requires the coordination of one or two previous generations for someone to really "break through."
+Does it require being born into the aristocracy or the upper middle class?
+No. Does it require access to a network of the rich and famous?
+No. A serendipitous opportunity, perhaps divined by fate?
+No, though the best of us will make the most of our luck and those situations which are truly once in a lifetime.

+So what does it mean to break through and what does it take?
+It really is quite rare.
+I'm talking about the success that is quite often 1 in 100,000.
+You'll find that people born into wealthy circumstances can be quite stunted in their development.
+And, similarly that those born into poverty often lack the resources or opportunities to develop.
+It's expensive to be poor.
+That is true.

+Instead, I view this as a kind of natural selection for psychology.
+It's the people who have the perfect mashup of ideas and behaviors in their minds who become wildly successful.
+It's the people who have the perfect mix of positives, without the wrong kind of negatives who end up breaking through.
+The meme's and ideas that develop in these people's minds, coupled with the perfect timing and just the right combination of serendipitous (*) events results in a mind that responds to more effectively extract the positives out of a situation without being restrained by the negatives.
+It's one that, coupled with the guidance of others, perfectly creates fertile situations in front of them.

+So, what's the most important factor in creating the perfect artist and business minds?
+IMO, it's the structure of the minds of their parents and how the parents raise their child.
+Often, you'll look at someone's life and see that not only did the previous generation affect their upbringing, but the generation before that as well.
+Obviously, this is something that *can* be easier to provide for affluent families, but wealth is absolutely not required and usually you'll find that it hurts.
+Instead, families that have struggled for a generation or two will develop a perspective and outlook on life, coupled with strategies for self-actualization and propagating that knowledge, which all contribute greatly towards success in this "natural selection" of "ideal" psychology.

-is that it's usually impossible for most people to comprehend these unspoken "rules" *at any point in their life*, much less between 15-25, which are really the critical years.
+And the most important point for me to stress here is that there are sooo many small mistakes someone can make that result in massive risks or costs to someone's career.
+The seeds for your career start when you are young and every moment matters, whether you realize that at the time or not.
+There are some early behaviors, beliefs or actions -- which usually require high maturity or a parent's guidance or interference -- and these can either make you or break you.
+My point is that it's usually impossible for most people to comprehend these unspoken "rules" *at any point in their life*, much less between 15-25, which are really the critical years.
 And so, they either don't